 I did it!
 I lost a total of seven pounds without losing my mind.
 Over the next few days, I gain a couple back and as I’m writing this, three weeks after I finished my first go-round, I’m at 144.
 I have held steady at this weight even after going back to my regular eating routine.

-But what about the muffin top?
+But what about the belly bulge, my muffin top?
 The whole impetus for the five-day journey of deprivation?
 I admit that every morning and every evening I checked out a sideview of myself in the mirror, and that blob was still muffin-topping over my undies.
 Maybe, maybe more like a dollop than a scoop now, but I couldn’t be sure.
 I didn’t measure in advance.

 But I do feel like I’d gained more of a waistline and there is more definition separating the bottom of my behind and the top of my thighs.
 Both good things.